 What Does an eCommerce Marketing Manager Do?

 Ecommerce marketing managers spearhead the strategies that make online transactions possible.
 They are responsible for organizing and developing website marketing plans, then executing on plans while training and leading a team of marketing executives.
 If you’re interested in eCommerce marketing jobs, check out our current job listings here.
 If you still need to know more about what this role entails, keep reading!

 The process begins with detailed research of the company and its products to narrow down the essential facts necessary for effective marketing.
 With this insight, eCommerce marketing managers define company objectives and determine the online applications that can help achieve them.
-From there, they develop strategic website marketing plans to promote their companies’ products and services to online customers.
+From there, they develop strategic marketing plans to promote their companies’ products and services to online customers.
 To remain relevant in an ever-changing digital marketplace, eCommerce marketing managers must stay abreast of changes in the online marketing environment and make necessary adjustments to their strategies.

 Once the plan is in place, eCommerce marketing managers work with web developers to make changes and updates to their companies’ websites.
-They are also responsible for ensuring all online transactions follow government regulations and meet companywide goals.
+They are also responsible for ensuring all online transactions follow government regulations and meet company-wide goals.
 As they execute their website marketing plans, eCommerce managers are expected to monitor performance and make changes based on market research.

 Training and oversight